Founding Month: pay what you want (suggested $29.99) · then Standard $39 · Studio $149

 Predictable performance path

 The default Godot workflow should stay pleasant.
-The hot path still needs somewhere serious to go: batched queries, local graph updates, query budgets, cache-friendly data, and an optional Rust GDExtension core when the profiler asks impolitely enough.
+The hot path still needs somewhere serious to go: batched queries, local graph updates, query budgets, cache-friendly data, and an optional Rust GDExtension core when profiling shows the need.

 AStarGrid2D alternative